brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

 That blog post followed on from a paper I wrote with Richard Smith ([P2484](https://wg21.link/p2484)), and was followed by another paper on this subject ([P3380](https://wg21.link/p3380)).
 The blog post (and subsequent paper) was based a brilliant insight from Faisal Vali that reflection offers an interesting solution to solving the serialization problem: `std::meta::info` can represent anything.

-In the Sofia meeting, all of the reflection-related papers were adopted in the working draft for C++26, and it is very excited to me to be able to now see all of the wording show up on in the draft itself (e.g. [\[meta.reflection\]](http://eel.is/c++draft/meta.reflection)).
+In the Sofia meeting, all of the reflection-related papers were adopted in the working draft for C++26, and it is very exciting to me to be able to now see all of the wording show up on in the draft itself (e.g. [\[meta.reflection\]](http://eel.is/c++draft/meta.reflection)).
 However, my solution for extending support for constant template parameters will not be C++26.
 Nor is any solution to the [non-transient constexpr allocation problem]({% post_url 2024-07-24-constexpr-alloc %}).
 So we're still stuck with the same strict limits on what types we can use as constant template parameters for another cycle.

 Or... are we?

 ## Towards a Library Solution

 The fundamental idea of the paper is that we take some value `V`, break it down into its constituent parts, define template-argument-equivalence in terms of those parts, and then reconstitute some new value `V'` out of those parts to ensure consistency and avoid any ODR issues.
-That serialization and deserialization can be arbitrary complicated, but that's what it boils down too:
+That serialization and deserialization can be arbitrary complicated, but that's what it boils down to:

 ```mermaid
 graph LR